Bill Dickey

 William Malcolm Dickey (June 6, 1907 – November 12, 1993) was an American professional baseball catcher and manager.
-He played in Major League Baseball with the New York Yankees for 19 seasons.
+He played in Major League Baseball with the New York Yankees for 17 seasons.
 Dickey managed the Yankees as a player-manager in 1946 in his last season as a player.

 Dickey played with the Yankees from 1928 through 1943.
 After serving in the United States Navy during World War II, Dickey returned to the Yankees in 1946 as a player and manager.
-He retired after the 1946 season, but returned in 1949 as a coach, where he taught Yogi Berra the finer points of catching.
+He retired after the 1946 season, but returned in 1949 as a coach, in which capacity he taught Yogi Berra the finer points of catching.

 During Dickey's playing career, the Yankees went to the World Series nine times, winning eight championships.
 He was named to 11 All-Star Games.
-As a manager and coach, he led the Yankees to another six World Series titles.
+He went on to briefly manage the Yankees as a player-manager, then contribute to another six Yankee World Series titles as a coach.
 Dickey was elected to the Baseball Hall of Fame in 1954.

 Early life

 Dickey was born in Bastrop, Louisiana, on June 6, 1907.
 He was one of seven children born to John and Laura Dickey.
-The Dickeys moved to Kensett, Arkansas, where John Dickey worked as a brakeman for Missouri Pacific Railroad.
+The Dickeys moved to Kensett, Arkansas, where John Dickey worked as a brakeman for the Missouri Pacific Railroad.
 John Dickey had played baseball for a semi-professional team based in Memphis, Tennessee.
 Bill's older brother, Gus, was a second baseman and pitcher in the East Arkansas Semipro League, while his younger brother, George, would go on to play in Major League Baseball (MLB) as a catcher.

 Dickey attended Searcy High School in Searcy, Arkansas.
 At Searcy, Dickey played for the school's baseball team as a pitcher and second baseman.

+College career

-He enrolled at Little Rock College, where he played guard for the school's American football team and pitcher for the baseball team.
+Dickey enrolled at Little Rock College, where he played guard for the school's football team and pitcher for the baseball team.
 Dickey substituted for a friend on a semi-professional team based in Hot Springs, Arkansas as a catcher, impressing the team's manager with his throwing arm.
 Lena Blackburne, manager of the Little Rock Travelers, a minor league baseball team, noticed Dickey while scouting an outfielder on the Hot Springs team.
 Blackburne signed Dickey to play for his team.